 (f) the date the consignment was moved from the saleyard.

-Penalty: a fine of $5 000.
+Penalty for this subregulation: a fine of $5 000.

 (6) It is sufficient compliance with subregulation (5), in relation to any animal in a consignment to which an NLIS device is applied, if, within 24 hours after the animal is moved from the saleyard, the purchaser updates the NLIS database in relation to the device by recording the information referred to in subregulation (5)(c) to (f).